James Pankow: Chicago

 Pankow has scored most of Chicago's brass arrangements.
-Although he is not one of the band's principal vocalists, he sang lead vocals for two Chicago songs: "You Are On My Mind" (from Chicago X, 1976) and "Till the End of Time" (Chicago XI, 1977).
+Although he is not one of the band's principal vocalists, he sang lead vocals for two Chicago songs: "You Are on My Mind" (from Chicago X, 1976) and "Till the End of Time" (Chicago XI, 1977).

+In 2025, both Pankow and fellow bandmate Robert Lamm stopped touring with the band due to health problems, but have not retired and remain band members.

 Other

 Along with fellow Chicago horns Lee Loughnane and Walter Parazaider, Pankow was featured on Three Dog Night's 1969 #15 hit "Celebrate" and on several tracks of the 1979 Bee Gees' Spirits Having Flown album.
 Pankow has appeared on several albums for the rock band Toto, including the 1982 Grammy Award-winning Toto IV and their 2006 album Falling in Between, for which he composed the brass arrangements and performed on the song "Dying on My Feet".

 Personal life

 Pankow and his first wife Karen were married for 18 years.
 Their children are Jonathan (born 1981) and Sarah (born 1986).

 Pankow and his second wife Jeanne Pacelli have two children, Carter (born 1999) and Lilli (born 2002).